Welcome to my blog on housing, culture and design in the City of Toronto.

 Image courtesy of the City Of Toronto, with thanks

 For those seeking to purchase a property (yes, this is a real estate blog!), buying a dwelling in this emerging community could be a smart move for those wishing to enter the Toronto real estate market.
 After all, the fundamentals that surround this area - including access to green space, proximity to public transit, and urban design initiatives, among numerous other amenities supportive for urban living - position it for property prosperity in the years to come!
-Here's a new Urbaneer.com listing that has just become available on Foundry Avenue I call A Family-Friendly Towne In Davenport Village, offered for sale at $699,000!!
+Here's a past Urbaneer.com listing - now sold - on Foundry Avenue: A Family-Friendly Towne In Davenport Village.

 Here are some pics: